1.Vanguard Total World Stock ETF

 Cons:

-- High volatility due to cryptocurrency market
+- Higher volatility due to tech sector concentration

 Pros:

-- Outperforming S&P 500
+- Low-cost option for S&P 500 exposure

 Cons: